Skip Navigation

 Smoke Alarms Save Lives

-Escambia County Fire Rescue has a program to provide and install FREE smoke detectors for anyone that needs one.
-This program was designed to provide our citizens with a smoke detector for their home.
-Over the years, the department has installed numerous smoke detectors throughout Escambia County.
+Escambia County Fire Rescue has a program to provide and install FREE smoke alarms for anyone that needs one.
+This program was designed to provide our citizens with a smoke alarm for their home.
+Over the years, the department has installed numerous smoke alarms throughout Escambia County.

 • Three out of five home fire deaths result from fires in properties without working smoke alarms